neo4j-contrib/py2neo/docs/ogm/index.rst

 .. module:: py2neo.ogm

 The ``py2neo.ogm`` package contains a set of facilities for binding Python objects to an underlying set of graph data.
-Class definitions extend :class:`.GraphObject` and include :class:`.Property` and :class:`.Label` definitions as well as details of :class:`.Related` objects.
+Class definitions extend :class:`.Model` and include :class:`.Property` and :class:`.Label` definitions as well as details of :class:`.Related` objects.

 A simple example, based on the movie graph data set::

-   class Movie(GraphObject):
+   class Movie(Model):
        __primarykey__ = "title"

        title = Property()